-Dealing with bed bugs can be stressful, but with some patience and a good plan, you can be rid of these bloodsucking insects.
+Dealing with bed bugs can be incredibly stressful, but with some patience and a good plan, you can be rid of these bloodsucking insects.
 A steam cleaner is one useful tool to add to your bed bug banishing arsenal—the right one can kill bugs and eggs almost instantaneously.
-Steamers use high-heat steam to get rid of these resilient pests.
+A bed bug steamer uses high-heat steam to get rid of these resilient pests.

 Not any old steamer will do the trick.
 Read on to learn about the features to look for in the best steamers for bed bugs and to find a suitable steamer to tackle any home infestation.

 - BEST BANG FOR THE BUCK: Steamfast Canister Steam Cleaner

 - UPGRADE PICK: Vapamore Primo Steam Cleaner

 - BEST MULTIUSE: Wagner Spraytech 915e On-Demand Steam Cleaner